-He believes that much of the medieval, scholastic philosophy, as well as Descartes's work, was nonsensical.
+He believes that much of both the medieval, scholastic philosophy and Descartes's work is nonsensical.

 For Descartes, ideas of the self, God, and mathematics are innate, built into our minds.

 Laws of physics, depending on mathematics, are also innate, the result of pure, intellectual judgment.